SLEDGE: Synthesizing Driving Environments with Generative Models and Rule-Based Traffic: Conclusion

 We present SLEDGE, a generative simulator for vehicle motion planning based on latent diffusion.
 We conduct several experiments to show that it is more realistic, compact, controllable, and diverse than other generative and replay-based approaches.
 Additionally, we establish several baselines and metrics for the generative simulation task.
 We hope our work can lay the foundation for accelerating progress in data-driven simulation and vehicle motion planning.

 \boldparagraph{Limitations} Evaluating simulators is hard.
 We provide metrics for the lane graph generation sub-task, and preliminary experiments on testing rule-based planning, but using the simulator for other downstream tasks, such as reinforcement learning, will be important to showcase its full potential.
-For efficiency, we use a relatively small FOV and simulation radius, and a simplistic lane representation consisting of only the centerline (assuming constant lane widths).
-These issues could be alleviated by further scaling of our model and compute.
+For efficiency and robustness, we use a relatively small FOV and simulation radius, a simplistic lane representation consisting of only the centerline (assuming constant lane widths), and rule-based traffic behavior with IDM.
+These issues could be alleviated by further scaling of our model and extensions for learned motion behavior~\cite{Zhong2023CORL, Sun2023ARXIV}.
 However, like other diffusion models, the compute requirements of our approach are already high.
 We see value in improving the efficiency of SLEDGE through relevant techniques for accelerating diffusion models~\cite{Liu2022ARXIV,Luo2023ARXIV,Sauer2024ARXIV,Lin2024ARXIV}.

 \boldparagraph{Acknowledgments} This work was supported by the ERC Starting Grant LEGO-3D (850533), the DFG EXC number 2064/1 - project number 390727645, the German Federal Ministry of Education and Research: Tübingen AI Center, FKZ: 01IS18039A and the German Federal Ministry for Economic Affairs and Climate Action within the project NXT GEN AI METHODS.
 We thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Kashyap Chitta and Daniel Dauner.
 We also thank Agniv Sharma for providing his reimplementation of HDMapGen, Bernhard Jaeger for proofreading, and the nuPlan team for open-sourcing their dataset and simulation tools to the community.